hiibolt/KnowledgeBase/pages/ECON260.md

 	- ### Institutions and Incentives Matter
 - ## Opportunity Cost
   id:: 65a6c57a-48c9-47f7-b2e6-3580f944f079
-  There is always a cost to do something, whether it was time or something else.
+  There is always a cost to make a choice - the **Opportunity Cost** is the value of what is given up.